-Well, 10K, half marathon, and possibly, in time, a full marathon!
-BUT before you get ahead of yourself, let’s talk some logistics for such new, huge, crazy awesome personal goals!
+Well, we'd love for you to consider jumping on the Stroller Warriors® Couch to Crazy train with your fellow warriors!
+Continue running regularly, and in time, train for a 10K, half marathon, and possibly, a full marathon?
+BUT before we get ahead of ourselves, let’s talk some logistics for such new, huge, crazy awesome personal goals!

 *Not a C25K Grad, yet?!
 All of this information can be used for your first 5K too – so keep reading!*

-When I read about SW Camp Lejeune’s (SWCL) Couch to Crazy (C2C) Program in 2014, I could run a 5K, but running a 10K?!, now that felt like a big deal, and a half marathon - whew!
+When I read about Stroller Warriors® Camp Lejeune’s (SWCL) Couch to Crazy (C2C) Program in 2014, I could run a 5K, but running a 10K?!, now that felt like a big deal, and a half marathon - whew - that definitely sounded crazy!
 I wasn’t sure at the time, but training for a half marathon seemed like a great long-term goal for myself during my husband's 2nd deployment (and it totally WAS)!
-To keep from freaking out, I set my sights on the 10K goal first!
+To keep from freaking out about all of the miles, I set my sights on JUST the 10K goal.

 How to Find YOUR Race?

 -Ask in your Stroller Warriors® Chapter’s Facebook Page!

 There are usually warriors who have lived at that duty station for a year or so and have run some really fun, well organized, awesome medaled races that they would love to share with you about.

 -Check out the FILES section of your chapter’s Facebook page – some chapters may have a “Races File” that they keep up to date!
 If your chapter doesn't have this file – consider starting one to share with the coordination staff.